fjarri/reikna/doc/source/api/cluda.rst

 This module contains functions for API discovery.

-.. automodule:: tigger.cluda
+.. automodule:: reikna.cluda
    :members:

 API module
 ----------

 Modules for all APIs have the same generalized interface.
-It is referred here (and references from other parts of this documentation) as :py:mod:`tigger.cluda.api`.
+It is referred here (and references from other parts of this documentation) as :py:mod:`reikna.cluda.api`.

-.. py:module:: tigger.cluda.api
+.. py:module:: reikna.cluda.api

 .. py:data:: API_ID